Edinburgh, Scotland, United Kingdom

 To preserve the jewel of liberty in the framework of freedom - Abraham Lincoln

 Lt Col., 2nd Illinois Regt of Artillery

 Unveiled 21st August 1893.
 This plot of ground given by The Lord Provost and Town Council of Edinburgh to Wallace Bruce, US.
 Consul, As a burial place for Scottish soldiers of the American Civil War 1861-5

 (Around Base of Statue):

 Location.
 55° 57.204′ N, 3° 11.173′ W. Marker is in Edinburgh, Scotland.
 Marker is on Waterloo Place, on the right when traveling east.
+Situated in Old Calton Burial Ground, Calton Hill, Edinburgh.
 Touch for map.
-Situated in Old Calton Burial Ground, Calton Hill, Edinburgh.
-Marker is in this post office area: Edinburgh, Scotland EH1 3, United Kingdom.
+Marker is in this post office area: Edinburgh, Scotland EH8 8DL, United Kingdom.
+Touch for directions.

 More about this marker.
 First statue of Abraham Lincoln erected outside of the United States of America.

 1. Scottish War Memorials Project.
 More information about the background of the memorial (Submitted on August 10, 2010, by Adam Brown of Edinburgh, Scotland.)

 2. George Edwin Bissell.
 Wikipedia entry on the sculptor of the Lincoln statue (Submitted on August 10, 2010, by Adam Brown of Edinburgh, Scotland.)